Blogs

 wave

-Khan collapsed on the field during a match between Old Concordians and Prince Alfred Old Collegians at Concordia College.
-Temperatures soared above 40°C, exceeding the Adelaide Turf Cricket Association's modified playing conditions limit of 40°C (matches are cancelled at 42°C).
-Despite immediate medical attention, he could not be revived.
+The circumstances surrounding his death are heartbreaking.
+Junaid collapsed on the field during a game between Old Concordians and Prince Alfred Old Collegians at Concordia College.
+The temperature that day?
+A scorching 40°C plus.
+That's well above the Adelaide Turf Cricket Association's modified playing conditions limit of 40°C – games are supposed to be called off at 42°C. Medics were on the scene immediately, but sadly, they couldn’t revive him.

 FAQ